EricLBuehler/EricLBuehler/README.md

 - [Falcon Programming Language](https://github.com/EricLBuehler/Falcon-Programming-Language)
   - An interpreted programming language built using C++ that is very similar to Python.
 - [Merlin](https://github.com/EricLBuehler/merlin)
-  - An dynamically and strongly typed programming language built in Rust that does not have a GIL and unleashes the power of multithreading.
+  - A dynamically and strongly typed programming language built in Rust that does not have a GIL and unleashes the power of multithreading.

 ### Machine Learning